joycenerd/joycenerd.github.io/_pages/about.md

   - /about.html
 ---

-I am a research assistant at National Yang Ming Chiao Tung University (NYCU) in Taiwan, where I specialize in the field of multimodal generative model applications, with a particular focus on machine learning model safety.
-I have had the privilege of working alongside Professor [Wei-Chen (Walon) Chiu](https://walonchiu.github.io) at NYCU and collaborating with Dr. [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage) and Dr. [Mario Fritz](https://cispa.saarland/group/fritz/) on cutting-edge research in this domain.
+Hi, I'm a research assistant at National Yang Ming Chiao Tung University (NYCU) in Taiwan, working with [Wei-Chen (Walon) Chiu](https://walonchiu.github.io).
+I also collaborate closely with [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage) from IBM and [Mario Fritz](https://cispa.saarland/group/fritz/) from CISPA.

+My research interests lie in the application of multimodal generative models, with a specific focus on ensuring their trustworthiness.
+Additionally, I am conducting interpretability analyses to understand the mechanisms behind these attacks better, as it is crucial to not only identify vulnerabilities but also to comprehend the underlying causes.
+Beyond my work in the trustworthy ML/ AI safety domain, I am interested in multimodal/ LLM focus applications and alignment.
+I aim to design an improved evaluation method for assessing video-text alignment, where standard metrics currently fall short.

-My academic journey led me to NYCU, where I completed my Master of Science degree under the guidance of Professor [Wei-Chen (Walon) Chiu](https://walonchiu.github.io).
-Prior to that, I earned my Bachelor of Science degree from National Chung Cheng University, where I had the privilege of being advised by Professor [Chen-Kuo (Adrian) Chiang](https://www.cs.ccu.edu.tw/~ckchiang/).
+Previously, I completed my master's degree in computer scient under the guidance of Professor [Wei-Chen (Walon) Chiu](https://walonchiu.github.io).
+Prior to that, I earned my bachelor degree in computer science from National Chung Cheng University, where I had the privilege of being advised by Professor [Chen-Kuo (Adrian) Chiang](https://www.cs.ccu.edu.tw/~ckchiang/).

-I am passionate about advancing the field of machine learning and model safety, and I am committed to making meaningful contributions to this exciting and rapidly evolving field.
-Please feel free to explore my academic journey and research interests on this website, including my [Curriculum Vitae](/files/CV.pdf).
-I'm currently seeking a **Ph.D. position in machine learning and model safety**.
+Please feel free to explore my academic journey and research interests on this website, including my [Curriculum Vitae](/files/zchin_CV.pdf).
+I'm currently seeking a **Ph.D. position in multimodal generative model applications: trustworthy, alignment, interpretability**.
 Should my research resonate with you,  I welcome you to reach out at **joycenerd.cs09[AT]nycu.edu.tw** for any potential collaboration or discussion.

-**🎉 I will be in Vienna from July 21 to July 28 to attend ICML 2024.
-Feel free to reach out to grab a coffee and chat**

 ## Publications
 For a comprehensive list of my publications, please refer to my Curriculum Vitae (CV). \